2017 Meeting Schedule

 Gary Bell, Senior Manager of Cybersecurity at Southern California Edison, will provide an overview of the cybersecurity threat landscape and will describe the steps that companies and individuals can take to mitigate the impact of cybersecurity attacks.
 In today’s interconnected world, every company and individual is vulnerable to these threats, so it’s important to know what you can do to protect yourself and your organization.

-Chapter Event Topic: Holiday Luncheon and Business Continuity Jeoprady
+12/13/16 Chapter Event: Holiday Luncheon and Business Continuity Jeoprady

 Please join us as we celebrate the holidays and play Business Continuity Jeopardy!
 You will be challenged to put your knowledge to the test in this entertaining and interactive game.
 Don't miss this fun meeting!